 Parents have plenty of choice in pillows for children.
 Latex pillows as well as wool and cotton pillows are recommended for children who suffer from allergies.
 Firm pillows such as latex material pillows are recommended for side sleepers.
 Stomach and back sleepers should use a soft, thin pillow such as down and feather pillows.
 Children who need better neck support should use memory foam pillows.

-- Don’t forget a waterproof mattress: Young children may have accidents at night, soiling their mattress if it’s not properly protected.
-Always use a waterproof mattress to make sure the mattress stays clean even during nighttime accidents.
+Don’t forget a waterproof mattress protector: Young children may have accidents at night, soiling their mattress if it’s not properly protected.
+Always use a waterproof mattress protector to make sure the mattress stays clean even during nighttime accidents.

 Helping Your Child Understand the Importance of Sleep